jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

     ## # … with 2,794 more rows, and 7 more variables: wait_min <dbl>,
     ## #   cleanliness <chr>, safety <chr>, satisfaction <chr>, phone <chr>,
     ## #   dest_size_trimmed <chr>, cleanliness_lower <chr>

+Mission accomplished!
+Thanks to your savvy string skills, the follow-up survey will be done in no time!

 ## Uniformity